taylorbryant/jekyll-starter-tailwind/README.md

 ## Get started
 * `bundle install` to install Ruby gems
 * `npm ci` to install npm packages listed in `package-lock.json`
-* `npm run start` to compile the site with development settings and run BrowserSync
+* `npm run start` or `npm run dev` to compile the site with development settings and run BrowserSync

 ## Build your site
 * `npm run build:dev` to compile the site with development settings
-* `npm run build` to compile the site for production
+* `npm run build:production` to compile the site for production

 ## Deploy